meltano/edk/docs/getting_started.md

 +        log.info("Howdy.
 I am a pre-invoke task being called by the extension")
 ```

 The line `Howdy.
-I am a pre-invoke task being called by the extension` will now be printed to the console when you run the `myextensionthing_invoker` command:
+I am a pre-invoke task being called by the extension` will now be printed to the console everytime you run the `myextensionthing_invoker` command:

 ```shell
 $ poetry run myextensionthing_invoker -a